ArctosDB/documentation-wiki/_documentation/attributes.markdown

     lists all Attribute names, collection types, and definitions of what the Attributes are.
 -   [ctAttribute_Code_Tables](http://arctos.database.museum/info/ctDocumentation.cfm?table=CTATTRIBUTE_CODE_TABLES)
-    (“code table of code tables) lists all Attributes that have controlled vocabulary and associates them with specific tables that control their specific vocabularies.
+    ("code table of code tables) lists all Attributes that have controlled vocabulary and associates them with specific tables that control their specific vocabularies.